ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 12. Altered the progression of enemy rangers/rogues.
 Rangers get their rogue-like abilities later; rogues get their ranger-like abilities later.
 13. More intentional Absolute Wrath powers have been distributed, continuing to make AW-enabled a tougher experience overall.
 In fact, Absolute Wrath is getting closer to being Listo's "Challenge Mode."
 14. I have been forced to abandon CX-based edits to any of Valkrana's encounters.
 The skeletons are implemented via Script Extender, meaning their data changes on every save game, which means CX is incapable of defining them and applying changes to them.
 15. Apparently Myrkul's boss fight and Ketheric himself share the same name/UUID (according to the game, they're the same thing/person).
 So I was applying changes to completely not the right things at all.
+This has been fixed, and Ketheric + Myrkul are now correctly tougher.
+See cloning for other changes to the Myrkul fight.

 Early experimentation has begun with using CX's "Cloning" features.
 This will be used very selectively to a small number of fights where I think extra mooks or one extra brute will be a more effective balance factor than obsessive override edits.
 Cloning is unfortunately limited to duplicating things that already exist within the same Act, so I can't bring encounters from future/past acts to new situations.
 Clones are also oblivious and sometimes don't join the fight with their friends.